Last Updated | December 1, 2022

 9. Progress Notes

-Progress notes are made by physicians if changes or new information comes up during the course of the treatment.
+Progress notes are made by physicians if changes or new information come up during the course of the treatment.
 Some information included within these notes are:

 - Bowel and bladder functions